 Commercial users pay a moderate license fee, which helps us to continually improve GeoGebra and keep it free for non-commercial users.
 Please see some examples on how we distinguish non-commercial and commercial use.
 If you are not sure whether your use is commercial or not, please just get in touch with us at firstname.lastname@example.org.

 Is GeoGebra free and open source software?

 GeoGebra is open source software and available free of charge for non-commercial users.
 You can find our source code online and we are actively collaborating with the open source community and other open source projects used by GeoGebra.
 Thanks a lot to all contributors of these projects for their great work!

 Please note that GeoGebra as a complete software program would probably not be considered "free" software according to the definition of that term which is used by the Free Software Foundation.
 This is because the restrictions on commercial use that apply to the GeoGebra installers, web services and language files add-ons might be seen to be a restriction on the software as a whole (thus making it "non-free"), even though the GeoGebra source code is made available under the GNU General Public License without restriction.
 You can rest assured that our license terms fully respect all existing licenses from third parties (including the GNU General Public License and all Creative Commons variants) and have been checked by an experienced law firm.

 Most importantly, GeoGebra will always continue to be available free of charge for students and teachers for all major operating systems.
 We are also providing installers of our latest versions for the main Linux distributions (these are available to download from the wiki).

-The GeoGebra Group is dedicated to the open source movement and collaboration with members of the FOSS community – please do get in touch if you'd like to help us make GeoGebra even better.
+The GeoGebra Group is dedicated to the open source movement and collaboration with members of the FOSS community – please get in touch with us at email@example.com if you'd like to help us make GeoGebra even better.